-Tax Practitioners: Do You Know That You Need A Signed Mandate? - The mandate files can be downloaded on the link below.
+Tax Practitioners: Do You Know That You Need A Signed Mandate? - The mandate files can be downloaded from the link below.

 In my last tax webinar, 60% of the respondents in a poll advised that there was no signed mandate or engagement between their Tax Practice and their taxpayer clients!